← Back to Resources

 Top Five Reasons for an FAI Rejection

 Getting your AS9102 First Article Inspection Report rejected is frustrating, costly, and delays shipments to customers.
-Whether you're submitting to a prime contractor like Lockheed Martin or a commercial aerospace customer, FAIR rejections follow predictable patterns.
-Understanding the most common errors—and how to prevent them—improves first-pass acceptance rates and keeps your production schedule on track.
+Whether you are submitting to a prime contractor like Lockheed Martin or a commercial aerospace customer, FAIR rejections follow predictable patterns.
+Understanding the most common errors -- and how to prevent them -- improves first-pass acceptance rates and keeps your production schedule on track.

 A rejected FAIR means no shipments until you complete corrective actions, manufacture new parts, and resubmit for approval.
 The downstream impact includes: